 You do want to be sure your kitchen desk is not within the cook’s triangle (sink/oven/fridge).

-My West Elm chair (linked below) has been a gem!
+My West Elm chair (linked below) hides all the kids grimy fingers!
 It was fairly affordable too.
 I wanted something upholstered so it would be comfortable for long term desk sitting, but I needed it to be dark because… kids in a kitchen.
 This chair was perfect but it was the same height as the desk so it didn’t slide under.
 We hired my friend who is a woodworker to take an inch off the bottom of each leg.
 She said it was super easy and took her all of 5 minutes.
 So, I guess if you have the tools, it’s easy!
 I didn’t want to do it myself because I knew I would end up with a wobbly chair!

 Our whole family appreciates sitting here now that it is well organized and pretty to look at.
 And if you need a kitchen desk… then who is to say it is outdated?